Sabrina McNeill

-Sabrina Angela McNeill (born April 24, 1998, Whitby, Ontario, Canada) is a Canadian professional soccer player who plays as a defender for Tampa Bay Sun FC in the USL Super League.
+Sabrina Angela McNeill (born April 24, 1998) is a Canadian professional soccer player who plays as a defender for Tampa Bay Sun FC in the USL Super League.
 She played collegiately for Eastern Michigan and Auburn.

 Early life and education

+McNeill began playing soccer at age four and initially played as a goalkeeper before transitioning to an outfield role due to her speed and athleticism.
+She played youth soccer for Oshawa Kicks Inferno and helped the squad to a L3 league title, before moving to the United States for college.
 McNeill attended Henry Street High School, where she played soccer and volleyball.
-She played youth soccer for Oshawa Kicks Inferno and helped the squad to a L3 league title, before moving to the United States for college.
+During her tenth-grade year, she began pursuing opportunities to play collegiate soccer in the United States, ultimately earning a full athletic scholarship to Eastern Michigan University.
 She studied exercise science during her university career.

 College career

 Eastern Michigan Eagles

 McNeill played four seasons for the Eastern Michigan Eagles, recording 27 goals and 67 points in over 70 appearances.
 She was named Mid-American Conference (MAC) Freshman of the Year in 2016 and earned First Team All-MAC honors from 2018 to 2021.
 In 2021, she became the program's second United Soccer Coaches Scholar All-American and was selected to the Second Team of the 2021 NCAA Female All-Canadian list by FTF Canada.
+During her time at Eastern Michigan, McNeill served as team captain and competed in five seasons with the program.

 Auburn Tigers

 In 2021, she transferred to Auburn to play for the Tigers women's soccer team, joining the team as part of their 2021 signing class under head coach Karen Hoppa.
 McNeill transferred to Auburn University as a graduate student, joining the Auburn Tigers for the 2021 season.
 She made several appearances as a forward and midfielder, recording a brace against Southern Miss.
+Early in her tenure at Auburn, McNeill suffered an anterior cruciate ligament (ACL) tear in her second match with the program.
+It marked the second ACL injury of her career.
+She underwent reconstructive surgery and completed rehabilitation before returning to competition.

 Club career

+Omonoia FC

+Following her collegiate career, McNeill signed her first professional contract with Omonoia FC in the Cypriot First Division.
+She spent a season with the club before returning to North America to continue her professional career.